cactuzhead/Advanced-Progress-Bars/index.md

 If you change this, the `Title` will be automatically changed in the example code block at the top of the settings for easy copy and pasting later on.

 ### Default Total
-This setting is used to set the `total` you wand for your default progress bar.
+This setting is used to set the `total` you want for your default progress bar.
 This is does not need to be set to `100` (as in percentage).
 For example, you could set it to `7` if you are tracking seven subtasks.

 ![Smaller Total](/docs/assets/Obsidian Advanced Progress Bars - Smaller Total.png)